ul-mds/gecko/README.md

 ![Common workflow with Gecko](docs/img/gecko-workflow.png)

-Gecko exposes two modules, `generator` and `mutator` to help you write data generation scripts.
+Gecko exposes two modules, `generator` and `mutator`, to help you write data generation scripts.
-Both contain built-in functions covering the most common use cases for generating data from frequency information, as well as mutating data based on common error sources, such as typos, OCR errors and much more.
+Both contain built-in functions covering the most common use cases for generating data from frequency information and mutating data based on common error sources, such as typos, OCR errors and much more.

 The following example gives a very brief overview of what a data generation script with Gecko might look like.
 It uses frequency tables from the [Gecko data repository](https://github.com/ul-mds/gecko-data) which has been cloned